 It’s quite simple: you need to offer the full pack and generate an amazing user experience.
-Since we’re so used to the TV, YouTube, Instagram TV, and Facebook Videos, the content that we read on websites should also come in a similar form.
+Since we’re so used to TV, YouTube, Instagram TV, and Facebook Videos, the content that we read on websites should also come in a similar form.

 Adding visual content isn’t just for the users.
 In fact, Google is prioritizing websites that offer a wider range of content types simply because it offers a better user experience.